-- 1. Parcels in T3N-O, T4 and T5 Transect Zones may be eligible for bonus height (up to the limits identified in the Transect Standards), based on the provision of AFFORDABLE HOUSING UNITS (as defined in Sec 405.19.A) as approved by the Planning Board, provided: - (a) A Gross Floor Area equal to or greater than 50% of each additional STORY, and at least 20% of the total number of units, shall be provided in the development project for AFFORDABLE HOUSING UNITS; and - (b) All parts of any constructed bonus STORY must lie within 80 feet of the BUILD-TO-ZONE.

-2. In any case in which an applicant agrees to provide affordable housing as described above, the Planning Board may grant additional height up to the limit permitted in the Transect Standards.
+- 1. Parcels in T3N-O, T4, T5, and SD-WMU Transect Zones may be eligible for bonus height (up to the limits identified in the Transect Standards), based on the provision of AFFORDABLE HOUSING UNITS (as defined in Sec 405.19.A) as approved by the Planning Board, provided: - (a) A Gross Floor Area equal to or greater than 50% of each additional story, and at least 20% of the total number of units, shall be provided in the development project for affordable housing units. - 2.
+In any case in which an applicant agrees to provide affordable housing as described above, the Planning Board may grant additional height up to the limit permitted in the Transect Standards.
 The applicant shall indicate their intent to utilize the bonus height incentive during the pre-application meeting and is required to submit a SITE PLAN documenting that the requirements of this Section are met.

-B. BONUS HEIGHT FOR NEW PUBLIC OPEN SPACE IN THE WATERFRONT OVERLAY
+B. BONUS HEIGHT FOR NEW PUBLIC USABLE OPEN SPACE IN THE WATERFRONT

-- 1. Parcels in the Waterfront Overlay and in the T3N-O, T4, and T5 Transect Zones may be eligible for bonus height (up to the limits identified in the Transect Standards), based on the provision of public OPEN SPACE, as approved by the Planning Board, provided: - (a) The developer constructs and dedicates a public OPEN SPACE with a parcel dimension not less than 5,000sf, and with a minimum width and depth of 70'; and - (b) The OPEN SPACE is publicly accessible and privately maintained; and - (c) The OPEN SPACE meets the standards set in Sec 405.24; and - (d) The total footprint of bonus area shall be equal to the area of the public OPEN SPACE provided, up to the limits of the Transect Standards.
-For example, a new public OPEN SPACE of 5,000sf would allow for up to 5,000sf Gross Floor Area in 1 story in a T4 area; and up to 5,000sf Gross Floor Area in 2 stories in a T5 area (10,000sf total). - 2.
-In any case in which an applicant agrees to provide OPEN SPACE as described above, the Planning Board may grant additional height up to the limit permitted in the Transect Standards.
-The applicant shall indicate their intent to utilize the bonus height incentive during the pre-application meeting and is required to submit a SITE PLAN documenting that the requirements of this Section are met. - 3.
-An applicant in the Waterfront Overlay may utilize Bonus Height for Affordable Housing or Public OPEN SPACE, but in no case shall the total number of bonus stories in any building exceed the number of bonus stories permitted per Transect Zone in Article 3. - 4.
-Minimum required T1 area in a CVP (see Article 7) shall not qualify for bonus height.
+- 1. Parcels in the SD-WMU Zone may be eligible for bonus height (up to the limits identified in the Transect Standards), based on the provision of public USABLE OPEN SPACE, as approved by the Planning Board, provided: - (a) The developer constructs and dedicates a public USABLE OPEN SPACE with a parcel dimension not less than 5,000sf, and - (b) The USABLE OPEN SPACE is publicly accessible and privately maintained; and - (c) The USABLE OPEN SPACE meets the standards set in Sec 405.24; and - (d) The total footprint of bonus area shall be equal to 1.5 times the area of the public USABLE OPEN SPACE provided.
+For example, a new public USABLE OPEN SPACE of 5,000sf would allow for up to 7,500sf Gross Floor Area in bonus stories. - 2.
+USABLE OPEN SPACE within a public access easement may qualify for bonus height if such space complies with the requirements of 405.20.B.1. - 3.
+In any case in which an applicant agrees to provide USABLE OPEN SPACE as described above, the Planning Board may grant additional height up to the limit permitted in the Transect Standards.
+The applicant shall indicate their intent to utilize the bonus height incentive during the pre-application meeting and is required to submit a SITE PLAN documenting that the requirements of this Section are met. - 4.
+An applicant in the SD-WMU may utilize Bonus Height for Affordable Housing or Public USABLE OPEN SPACE, but in no case shall the total number of bonus stories in any building exceed the number of stories permitted in Article 3.